prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance.
 You can also ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).

 {: .alert.alert-info :}
-**NOTE:** There are two implementations of Prebid Server, [PBS-Go](https://github.com/prebid/prebid-server) and [PBS-Java](https://github.com/prebid/prebid-server-java).
+There are two implementations of Prebid Server, [PBS-Go](https://github.com/prebid/prebid-server) and [PBS-Java](https://github.com/prebid/prebid-server-java).
 We recommend you build new adapters for PBS-Go and allow us to port it to PBS-Java within a couple of months.
 If you'd like to build both yourself, please also follow these [instructions for building an adapter in PBS-Java](/prebid-server/developers/add-new-bidder-java.html).

 * TOC